 PhenoRob – Robotics and Phenotyping for Sustainable Crop Production

-The main hypothesis of this proposed Cluster of Excellence is that a major shift toward sustainable crop production can be achieved by two specific aims: (1) multi-scale monitoring of plants and the environment using autonomous robotics with automated intervention and big data analytics combined with machine learning; and (2) integrating the developed technical innovations by considering crop farming in a systemic manner.
+Our main hypothesis is that a major shift toward sustainable crop production can be achieved via two approaches: (1) multi-scale monitoring of plants and their environment using autonomous robots with automated and individualized intervention and big data analytics combined with machine learning to improve our understanding of the relation between input and output parameters of crop production, and (2) assessing, modeling, and optimizing the implications of the developed technical innovations in a systemic manner.

-In this proposed cluster, we will combine recent advances in high-precision monitoring, phenotyping, distributed sensing, and robotics with data sciences, ecosystem and soil research, and crop growth modeling.
-First, we will systematically monitor all essential aspects of crop farming using sensor networks and mobile ground and aerial robots.
-This provides spatiotemporally-aligned, detailed, per-plant information, and soil, nutrient, and ecosystem parameters such as weather and biodiversity.
-These data will enable more effective and sustainable control and management of inputs (crop genetic resources, crop management, soil, and weather conditions, etc.) and outputs (yield, plant growth, phenotypic performance, and environmental impact, etc.) for the whole system comprising soil, crop, and ecosystem.
-Second, we will develop novel technologies to enable real-time, automated control of weeds, a central limitation to agricultural productivity, and selective spraying and fertilization of individual plants in field stands.
-This will reduce the environmental footprint by reducing chemical input while minimizing soil degradation and erosion.
-Third, machine learning and big data sciences applied to recorded, spatiotemporally-aligned crop data can improve our understanding and modeling of plant growth and nutrient and water efficiencies with respect to inputs, and will help to identify complex correlations and outputs.
-The resulting technology and knowledge will change crop production on all scales.
-Fourth, in addition to the impacts on management decisions at the farm level, we will investigate the requirements for broad technology uptake, market interactions, and the resulting impacts from upscaling the developed technologies.
+The novel approach of PhenoRob is characterized by the integration of robotics, digitalization, and machine learning on one hand, and modern phenotyping, modeling, and crop production on the other.
+First, we will systematically monitor all essential aspects of crop production using sensor networks as well as ground and aerial robots.
+This is expected to provide detailed spatially and temporally aligned information at the level of individual plants, nutrient and disease status, soil information as well as ecosystem parameters, such as vegetation diversity.
+This will enable a more targeted management of inputs (genetic resources, crop protection, fertilization) for optimizing outputs (yield, growth, environmental impact).
+Second, we will develop novel technologies to enable real-time control of weeds and selective spraying and fertilization of individual plants in field stands.
+This will help reduce the environmental footprint by reducing chemical input.
+Third, machine learning applied to crop data will improve our understanding and modeling of plant growth and resource efficiencies and will further assist in the identification of correlations.
+Furthermore, we will develop integrated multi-scale models for the soil-crop-atmosphere system.
+These technologies and the gained knowledge will change crop production on all levels.
+Fourth, in addition to the impact on management decisions at the farm level, we will investigate the requirements for technology adoption as well as socioeconomic and environmental impact of the innovations resulting from upscaling.